apache/cloudstack-docs-admin/source/systemvm.rst

 -

-   WARNING: Do not use the destroyRouter API when only one router is available in the network, because restartNetwork API with the cleanup=false parameter can't recreate it later.
+   .. warning:: Do not use the destroyRouter API when only one router is available in the network, because restartNetwork API with the cleanup=false parameter can't recreate it later.
 If you want to destroy and recreate the single router available in the network, use the restartNetwork API with the cleanup=true parameter.

 Service Monitoring Tool for Virtual Router
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~